 3. One particular feature gets the most traction

-If only one aspect of your concept is succeeding and getting more attention, feedback, that may mean that your company should focus on what’s working and rethink what’s not and how you can upgrade it.
-Moving in this direction and depending on what you strategy you take, your company can experience a boost in productivity, efficiency, and, of course, revenue.
+If only one aspect of your concept is succeeding and getting more attention, and feedback, that may mean that your company should focus on what’s working and rethink what’s not and how you can upgrade it.
+Moving in this direction and depending on what strategy you take, your company can experience a boost in productivity, efficiency, and, of course, revenue.